IbraDje/Code-Documentation-Agent/README.md

 ## Usage

 The agent is designed to interact with a codebase through a set of defined tools.
-It leverages the free-to-use Google Gemini LLM (`gemini-3.1-flash-lite`) to interpret source code and generate high-quality documentation following Google style guidelines.
+It supports multiple underlying language models, prioritizing robust local AI deployments via Ollama for maximum privacy and cost-efficiency.
+While other providers may be configured, the core functionality is optimized for local usage with models managed by Ollama.
+Documentation quality remains high irrespective of the backend model used, adhering strictly to Google style guidelines.

 ## Architecture